moxiegirl/getstarted/content/mac/step_one.md

 2. Download Boot2Docker by clicking `Boot2Docker-x.x.x.pkg` in the **Downloads** section.

-    The system copies the download to your machine.
+	  The browser downloads the package to your machine.
 It can take about a minute.

 3. Open the downloaded package file.